 When you drop your child off at a day care, you trust that the staff will work hard to make sure that your child avoids harm and receives appropriate care.
 If your child is injured, it may be extremely distressing to find out that your child has been placed in danger by a caregiver.
 Unfortunately, injuries do happen at day cares, and sometimes they are quite serious or even fatal.
-If your child was harmed due to day care negligence, the California personal injury lawyers at Black & DePaoli can bring a lawsuit on your behalf.
+If your child was harmed due to day care negligence, the California personal injury lawyers at The Law Office of Black & DePaoli, PC can bring a lawsuit on your behalf.

 Day Care Negligence